 So, in order to avoid situations like these, it becomes a matter of simply getting into the habit of building out your weekly status reports ahead of time so you’re no longer scrambling five minutes before the deadline.
 Setting aside dedicated time to tackle this habit a day or two before it’s due will always end up being more rewarding and sustainable than planning last-minute.
 If you make time to get the bulk of it in order the day before, your recent hours should be easy to update before you send it off.

 Reading doesn’t guarantee you’ll be successful, but it’s widely known that successful people read.
 And while over 1/3rd of Americans want to make more time for reading, it’s all too easy to keep saying you’ll start tomorrow.
 But each day you delay is a disservice to yourself!
-Reading is incredibly good for your brian - it can help you experience more sensations, increase your empathy, and provide much appreciated mental stimulation for your brain which can slow down progressive brain diseases like Alzheimers and Dementia.
+Reading is incredibly good for your brain - it can help you experience more sensations, increase your empathy, and provide much appreciated mental stimulation for your brain which can slow down progressive brain diseases like Alzheimers and Dementia.

 Exercising your memory with reading can also help you remember dates, names, and key events which make you an even more productive employee as you’re less likely to drop the ball on a project or opportunity.
 In fact, reading has many advantages that can help you become more successful across the board, like increasing your verbal intelligence, reducing stress, and even making you a better leader.